Make a request

 After initial submissions, a formal submission must be submitted to include:

-- documents relating to consultation
+- documents relating to consultation and any other relevant information or reports

 The above and any accompanying information should be sent electronically to the Highway Structures Approvals Mailbox.